-This web page is dedicated to the MINIs I have owned, all called “GBMINI” (GB=Great Britain, where both MINIs and me come from!) … I’m currently driving GBMINI#4, AKA GPMINI, or – after nearly seven years, a non-MINI!
+This web page is dedicated to the MINIs I have owned, all called “GBMINI” (GB=Great Britain, where both MINIs and me come from!) … although at the moment, I don’t own a MINI.

 May 2012 – ?: BMW X3

 Having sold GP0203, and passing three years with my Audi, it was time for another car – I think this time I’ve found the perfect compromise between the fun go/handling of a MINI and the luxury of an Audi … my new car is a BMW X3 with the 300hp engine!